 All announced buffers are referenced here and are thus known to the acquisition engine.
 A buffer is known from the point when it is announced until it is revoked (removed from the acquisition engine).
-No buffer may be added to or removed from this pool during acquisition.
-This also means that a buffer will stay in this pool even when it is delivered to the GenTL Consumer (see below).
+It depends on the GenTL Producer if a buffer may be announced during an ongoing acquisition (see 5.2.2).
+A buffer will stay in this pool even when it is referenced from other queues/pools like the Input Buffer Pool (see 5.1.2) or the Output Buffer Queue (see 5.1.3) or when it is delivered to the GenTL Consumer until it is revoked.

 The order of the buffers in the pool is not defined.
-The maximum possible number of buffers in this pool is only limited due to the system resources.
+The maximum possible number of buffers in this pool is only limited due to system resources.
 The minimum number of buffers in the pool is one or more depending on the technology or the implementation to allow streaming.